rutar-academic/rutar.org/README.md

 # About
 This is a repository for my [personal webpage](https://rutar.org).
-The site is built using the [zola](https://www.getzola.org/documentation/getting-started/installation/) static content generator.
+The site is built using the [Zola](https://www.getzola.org/documentation/getting-started/installation/) static content generator.
 If you want to build this locally, just `git clone`, change into the directory, and `zola serve`.
 My site is hosted on [Cloudflare](https://pages.cloudflare.com/).

 ## License
-The code for this site is licensed under the [MIT License](/LICENSE).
+The code for this site is licensed under the [MIT License](LICENSE).
 The content for this site is [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Building and Verification